 If I graduate during the summer, when do I attend commencement?

-You will attend the December commencement ceremony.
+You will be invited to attend the December commencement ceremony.

 If I completed a certificate but not a degree, can I participate in commencement?